 We all know participation in regular physical activity elicits a number of favorable responses that contributes to a healthy aging process.
 The seniors of today understand the importance of exercise and staying active.
 The Senior Fitness age-group of today can typically be defined as approximately from 55 years of age through 120 years.
 This means there is a huge variance in health histories, fitness experience and goals.
 Many people, as they age, develop some sort of limitation that may be specifically enhanced by a systematic personalized fitness program.
-Even small group classes are helpful to keep these clients exercising safely, effectively and enjoyable.
+Even small group classes are helpful to keep these clients exercising safely, effectively and purposefully.

-Land Functional Personal Training Certification has been developed to help our senior clientele to age well.
+Land Functional Personal Training Certification has been developed to help our senior clientele age well.
 It is estimated that by the year 2030 the number of individuals 65 years and over will reach 70 million people in United States.
-Statistics Canada says at the present time one in every 6 people is over the age of 64.
+Statistics Canada says at the present time one in every 6 is over the age of 64.

-Aging, a complex process, and is influenced by many variables including genetics, lifestyle factors, work environment, health history and purpose in life.
+Aging, a complex process, is influenced by many variables including genetics, lifestyle factors, work environment, health history and purpose in life.
 Planning a program that is safe, effective and suitable for the individuals goals and lifestyle is a valuable tool for the fitness professional.

 The goal of this program is twofold.

 - To help the professional diversify and expand their career opportunities as the pandemic has greatly impacted our fitness industry and our senior population.
 We know that people are more aware of the health risks of obesity, low cardio-respiratory fitness and other health issues such as diabetes and hypertension that may be improved through regular purposeful exercise.

 - To help the client receive specific training exercises and tips to individualize their training program and age well.
 Most people have no idea how to exercise for a result oriented total body functional fitness program.
 Having a Trainer map out and guide them through a program will definitely be advantageous to fast track and achieve specific results.